lockys/Learn.programming/README.md

 Learning.
 ==
-This is some learning resources I'm going to read and keep in mind.
+This are some learning resources I'm going to read and keep in mind.
 [:sparkles: Check out issues as learning pool :sparkles:](https://github.com/lockys/Learning/issues)
 ## Table of Contents